qmk/qmk_firmware/docs/i2c_driver.md

 |-1             |Operation failed.                                  |
 |-2             |Operation timed out.                               |

-These are defined in `i2c_master.h` and it is suggestd you use this definitions for future compatibility if they change.
+These are defined in `i2c_master.h` and it is suggested you use this definitions for future compatibility if they change.

 ```